Which Bible translations are the best?

 American Standard Version

 The predecessor to the New American Standard, the American Standard Version is known for its precise translation.
-It was completed in 1901 so its English is slightly out-of-date.
+It was completed in 1901, so its English is slightly outdated.
 It shares the New American Standard's problem of switching between modern and older pronouns.

 English Standard Version

-This translation just recently came out in 2001.
+This translation was released in 2001.
 It appears to be a solid, literal translation of the original text.
-Many problems in past translations have been corrected; though it introduces a few problems of its own.
+Many problems in past translations have been corrected, though it introduces a few problems of its own.
 For example, "man" and "woman" at the beginning of I Corinthians 11 is rendered as "husband" and "wife" though there is no support for this in the context of the passage.
 A good review of this translation can be found at: "The English Standard Version" and "English Standard Version."

 Flawed Translations